Home » Home Design / Interiors » Ideas By Room » Outdoor Spaces » How to Fill An Outdoor Planter with Artificial Flowers

 Outdoor Artificial Flowers

-I thought it would be helpful to shop for some outdoor flowers for you so you can select the colors you would like and mix and match them for your planters.
+I thought it would be helpful to shop for some fake plants for front porch so you can select the colors you would like and mix and match them for your planters.

 I love to also use Krylon UV Protectant Spray for a little extra protection for my outdoor plants.
 This stuff is gold!